bcoe/jDistiller/README.md

 * [jQuery](http://jquery.com/)
 * [Request](https://github.com/mikeal/request)

-I was starting to notice a lot of code duplication in my scraping scripts. enter jDistiller:
+I was starting to notice a lot of code duplication in my scraping scripts, enter jDistiller:

 What is jDistiller?
 ------------------